Top 10 Largest Crocodiles in the world

 The most terrifying beast ever is a man-eater named “Gustave”.
 It is a large male Nile crocodile from Burundi and is thought to have killed as many as 300 humans from the banks of the Ruzizi River and the northern coasts of Lake Tanganyika.

 A herpetologist Patrice Faye, who has been learning and inspecting him since the late 1990s gave it the name Gustave.
-Mostly knowledge about Gustave stems from the film capturing the Killer Croc, which aired in 2004 on PBS.
-The film documents a capture effort and study on Gustave.
+Most knowledge about Gustave stems from the film Capturing the Killer Croc, which aired in 2004 on PBS.
+The film documents a capture effort and study of Gustave.

 Gustave has not been captured so his exact length and weight are indefinite.
 In 2002 it was stated that he might be “merely more than 20 feet (6 meters) long”, and weigh more than a ton.
-Some estimation has put Gustave at 7.5 meters (25 feet) or more in length.
+Some estimations have put Gustave at 7.5 meters (25 feet) or more in length.
 When first witnessed, he was estimated to be around 100 years old in order to achieve such outstanding size; however, Gustave revealed a complete set of teeth when he opened his mouth.
-According to the documentary a 100-year old crocodile “should be approximately toothless” so, he was estimated to be “probably no older than 60 and likely, still growing”.
+According to the documentary a 100-year-old crocodile “should be approximately toothless” so, he was estimated to be “probably no older than 60 and likely, still growing”.

 Gustave was last time sighted in February 2008 by National Geographic sources.
 According to Wikipedia, one resident claimed that Gustave dragged an adult bull buffalo on a riverbank, in June 2015.
 That claim is under “citation needed” status.